BlackBeard085/x1console/README.md

 ### 4.Authority Manager
 Requirements: You will need an Ubuntu system locally.
    Although part of the other menu Authority Manager is one of the more important security measures of X1 Console.
 The current setup delegates the id.json wallet as the withdraw authority of the stake and vote wallets.
 Without the id.json signature both the vote and stake wallet cannot be withdrawn.
 Ideally the id.json must be kept off the server and used when needed.
-Authority manager allows you to transfer the withdraw authority to ledger HW or a locally x1console generated wallet, local.json.
+Authority manager allows you to transfer the withdraw authority to a ledger HW or a locally x1console generated wallet, local.json.
 For this You must clone X1 Console on your local machine and copy all your wallets from your server to the .config/solana directory on your local machine.

 first create and open the directory on your local machine
 ```bash